 The Spin on Summer

-Pro tip: Ceiling fans are only considered safe in rooms with eight-foot ceilings or higher, but to maximize their efficiency, make sure your blades hang 10 to 12 inches below the ceiling and somewhere between seven and nine feet from the floor.
+Pro tip: Ceiling fans are only considered safe in rooms with 8-foot ceilings or higher, for the safety of people walking around in the room.
+But to maximize their efficiency, make sure your blades hang 10 to 12 inches below the ceiling and somewhere between 7 and 9 feet from the floor.

 The Whirl on Winter

-It might seem counterproductive to turn on a fan when what you want is to get warm, but in fact, a ceiling fan can help to maintain a comfortable temperature during the winter.
-A fan set to move clockwise (opposite the ceiling fan direction in summer) and run on low speed creates an updraft.
-That pulls cold air up to the ceiling and more evenly distributes the warmth the room receives from your central heat, space heater, or fireplace.
-The fan keeps things cozy throughout your living space instead of letting cold pockets settle anywhere.
+It might seem counterintuitive to turn on a fan when you want to get warm, but in fact, a ceiling fan can help to maintain comfort during the winter.
+A fan set to move clockwise (opposite the direction for summer) and run at low speed creates an updraft.
+This pulls cold air up to the ceiling and more evenly distributes the warmth the room receives from your central heating system, space heater, or fireplace.
+The fan moves the air to keep things cozy throughout your living space instead of letting cold pockets settle anywhere.

-Pro tip: There are ceiling fans with built-in space heaters on the market, and while they may not save you energy or money, they can solve the problem of a perennially cold room when central heat just won’t cut it on its own.
-These units are pricey, however, about $250 on the low end.
+Pro tip: There are ceiling fans with built-in space heaters on the market, and while they may not save you energy or money, they can solve the problem of a perennially cold room when central heat can’t effectively do the job.

 How to Change Your Ceiling Fan Direction

 Nearly every ceiling fan has a switch on the motor housing that changes the blades’ movement from counterclockwise (the standard setting) to clockwise, and vice versa.
-When winter’s chill hits your home, first check your wall panel (if you have one) for a reverse-direction setting, which is the easiest way to flip from summer mode to winter mode.
-Press it once and look up to make sure the blades are moving the way you want them to.
+When winter’s chill hits your home, first check your wall panel (if your model uses one) for a reverse-direction setting, which is the easiest way to flip from summer mode to winter mode.
+Press it once and look up at the fan to ensure that the blade direction has reversed.

-If there’s no wall panel option, turn the fan off and climb a sturdy ladder to reach the switch on the motor housing.
-If the switch isn’t immediately visible, check the top of the motor housing, above the blades; remember, it’s critical that the fan not be moving at all, lest you risk injury.
-Once you’ve flipped the switch, climb down and turn the fan on low, then give it a glance to ensure it’s running in the right direction.
+If your ceiling fan does not operate via a wall panel, you’ll need to change the direction manually.
+Turn the fan off, wait for the blades to stop moving completely, and climb a sturdy ladder to reach the small switch on the motor housing.
+If the switch isn’t immediately visible, check the top of the motor housing, above the blades; remember, the fan must be off and completely still, lest you risk injury.
+Flip the switch, climb down, and turn the fan on low, then give it a glance to ensure it’s running in the desired direction.

 Pro tip: Very few, if any, ceiling fans are made without a direction switch on the motor housing, so if you’re stymied, consult the manufacturer.
 And if you’re in the market for a new ceiling fan, make sure it has a direction switch and learn its location.